 Hill Forest was donated by George Watts Hill.

-The first telephones are installed in the dormitories.
+The first telephones were installed in the dormitories.
 Previously, telephones were only available for student use in the YMCA building.

-Fire destroys one of State College's dairy barns, with damages estimated at $4,000.
+Fire destroyed one of State College's dairy barns with damages estimated at $4,000.

-State College ties the University of Florida, 0-0, in the first football game held at Riddick Field with its new concrete stands.
+State College tied the University of Florida, 0-0, in the first football game held at Riddick Field with its new concrete stands.
 The field was named for college president Wallace Carl Riddick.

-An announcement is made inviting students to be employed on Civil Works Administration projects to improve the campus.
+An announcement was made inviting students to be employed on Civil Works Administration (CWA) projects to improve the campus.

 The Works Progress Administration commissioned James A. McLean to create four murals depicting agriculture, science, architecture, and engineering.
+The McLean Murals were displayed in Brooks Hall, originally the D. H. Hill Jr. Library.
 After complaints and ridicule, the murals were removed from display, three were destroyed, and one was rediscovered years later in the Raleigh Little Theater.

 The grandstands were completed with loans from the Reconstruction Finance Corporation and a small grant from the Works Progress Administration.

-The Memorial Bell Tower construction project receives a $37,000 Works Progress Administration grant.
+The Memorial Bell Tower construction project received a $37,000 Works Progress Administration grant.

-The DAR Monument was erected to honor the men and women who achieved the independence of the thirteen original colonies.
+The Daughters of the American Revolution (DAR) Monument was erected to honor the men and women who achieved independence of the thirteen original colonies.

-The shaft of the Memorial Bell Tower was completed with aid from the Works Progress Administration (WPA).
+The shaft of the Memorial Bell Tower was completed with aid from the Works Progress Administration.

-The forgotten bell was rediscovered in 2006.
-It was originally on the top of Metropolitan Hall, in downtown Raleigh, then moved to a fire station on Morgan and Salisbury streets, and finally to Withers Hall.
-It signaled the end of classes and may have been intended to fill in the Memorial Bell Tower.
+A forgotten bell was rediscovered in 2006.
+It was originally on the top of Metropolitan Hall in downtown Raleigh, then moved to a fire station on Morgan and Salisbury streets, and finally to Withers Hall.
+It signaled the end of classes and may have been intended for the Memorial Bell Tower.
 In 2008, it was given back to the city of Raleigh.

 The Seventh, Eighth, and Ninth Dormitories formed the Freshman Quadrangle.

-In response to traffic congestion on campus, Chancellor Harrelson appoints a committee of faculty members to study the traffic conditions at NC State.
+In response to traffic congestion on campus, Chancellor Harrelson appointed a committee of faculty members to study the traffic conditions at NC State.

 NC State and the National Youth Administration signed an agreement allowing the NYA to construct a training center on campus.
 A group of buildings was erected on a site later occupied by the east side of Miller Field and the Jordan Hall Addition.
 The college took control of these building in 1943 or 1944 and demolished them in 1959.